-Dr. Jacobson's professional memberships include the Institute for Functional Medicine, the American College of Preventive Medicine, the National Ayurvedic Medical Association, and Alpha Omega Alpha.
+Dr. Jacobson's professional memberships include the Institute for Functional Medicine, the American College of Preventive Medicine, the National Ayurvedic Medical Association, and Alpha Omega Alpha (an academic medical honor society).

 Personal Healing Journey